Standard contractual clauses

 2. preamble

-1. These Clauses set out the rights and obligations of the data processor when it
+1. These Terms and Conditions set out the rights and obligations of the data processor when

-processing of personal data on behalf of the controller.
+processing personal data on behalf of the data controller.

-on the processing of personal data and on the free movement of such data and on the
+processing of personal data and on the free movement of such data, and

-3. In connection with the delivery of FRAME, the data processor processes personal data on behalf of the
+3. In connection with the provision of Openframe, the data processor processes personal data on behalf of the

 4. The provisions take precedence over any similar provisions in other agreements between